This post may contain affiliate links. Please read how we make money for more information.

 Working at a grocery store is a popular job to consider.
 Things you could do at a grocery store include working as a cashier, stocking shelves, sweeping and mopping floors, and unloading things from trucks.

-Another part-time job option for 16-year-olds to consider is to work at a restaurant.
+Working at a restaurant is another common opportunity for teens.
 It could either be at a fast-food restaurant or somewhere else.
 As a restaurant employee, you could work as a cashier, wait tables, cook food, wash dishes, and clean tables.

 Many landscaping companies need teens to help out with a variety of tasks including shoveling mulch, planting trees and bushes, and pulling weeds.
 Landscaping work isn’t for everyone because the work is often difficult and you will be working outside in the weather.
 Work for landscaping companies tends to pick up during the spring and summer months.